twitter/twemproxy/notes/recommendation.md

 ## Liveness

 Failures are a fact of life, especially when things are distributed.
-To be resilient against failures, it is recommended that you configure the following keys for every server pool
+To be resilient against failures, it is recommended that you configure the following keys for every server pool.
+Eg:
     resilient_pool:
       auto_eject_hosts: true
       server_retry_timeout: 30000
       server_failure_limit: 3

 Enabling `auto_eject_hosts:` ensures that a dead server can be ejected out of the hash ring after `server_failure_limit:` consecutive failures have been encountered on that said server.
 A non-zero `server_retry_timeout:` ensures that we don't incorrectly mark a server as dead forever especially when the failures were really transient.
 The combination of `server_retry_timeout:` and `server_failure_limit:` controls the tradeoff between resiliency to permanent and transient failures.